-With far-reaching change being driven from several different areas, including externally from the media, NGOs and consumers and internally through commercial performance and risk profiling, thriving businesses in the global apparel industry require innovation, careful market consideration and the integration of a solid, sustainable apparel business model to match future ambitions.
+Far-reaching change in the apparel industry is being driven externally from the media, NGOs and consumers and internally through commercial performance and risk profiling.
+To thrive in the industry requires innovation, careful market consideration and the integration of a solid, sustainable apparel business model to match future ambitions.

 Our team are trusted advisors to some of the most well-known clothing companies – including 4 of the top 10 most valuable apparel brands in the world.
 Expertise, experience and passion along the whole value chain allows us to put our clients on a strategic pathway to sustainability and success.

-This growing waste problem poses an opportunity for retail companies to step up and create strategies around waste reduction, garment circularity, and sustainable sourcing and supply chains.
+The immense waste problem creates an opportunity for retail companies to step up and create strategies around waste reduction, garment circularity, and sustainable sourcing and supply chains.
 Honor cited Apple and H&M as examples of retailers taking steps to minimize their environmental impact with take back systems, energy and carbon management, and by making their supply chains more sustainable.